-The Wi-Fi 2.4 GHz and Wi-Fi 5 GHz sections display data on the state of the device's wireless network, its name and the authentication type, and availability of an additional wireless network in the relevant band.
+The 2.4 GHz Access Point and 5 GHz Access Point sections display data on the state of the device's wireless network, its name and the authentication type.

 In the WAN section, data on the type and status of the existing WAN connection are displayed.